Sevyan Vainshtein: Documentary

-In the late 1990s, the well-known Russian filmmaker Leonid Kruglov visited Vainshtein with the proposal to produce a film about his expeditions into Tuva, using as a "red line" Vainshtein's correspondence with American Nobel laureate Richard Feynman, who had written him a letter in 1981 requesting his help in securing a visa to visit Tuva, which, was not granted during Feynman’s lifetime.
-In June 2009, Feynman’s daughter Michelle did visit Tuva accompanied by a BBC reporter.
+In the late 1990's, the Russian filmmaker Leonid Kruglov visited Vainshtein proposing to produce a film about his expeditions into Tuva, using as a "red line" Vainshtein's correspondence with American Nobel laureate Richard Feynman, who had written him a letter in 1981 requesting his help in securing a visa to visit Tuva, which had not been granted during Feynman's lifetime.

+In June 2009, Feynman's daughter Michelle did visit Tuva accompanied by a BBC reporter.

-To make the documentary, Kruglov and his film crew had to travel on the backs of horses and reindeer to reach those places in Tuva which Vainshtein had visited and researched so thoroughly.
-During many strenuous months of filming, Kruglov also managed to reach a mysterious location high up in the taiga of the eastern Sayan Mountains, which Vainshtein had in vain tried to visit: the Arshan-Tschoigan mineral springs, reputed to have healing powers.
+To make the documentary, Kruglov and his film crew travelled on the backs of horses and reindeer to reach the places in Tuva which Vainshtein had visited and researched.

+During the many months of filming, Kruglov also managed to reach a mysterious location high up in the taiga of the eastern Sayan Mountains, which Vainshtein had once tried but failed to visit: the Arshan-Tschoigan mineral springs, reputed to have healing powers.

-In 2000 Vainshtein was awarded the title "Honourable Scientist of Russia" by the Russian president.
-Already in 1977 he was honored by the parliament of Tuva with the award "Scientist of Honour of the Republic of Tuva."
-The Russian State Museum for Oriental Art has recently named Vainshtein’s monographs a "golden discovery" for the Russian ethnology, especially his aforementioned book The History of Folk Art in Tuva, a work that is not only important for Tuvan science but also for the history of art of many other peoples of Central Asia and South Siberia.
+In 2000 Vainshtein was awarded the title "Honourable Scientist of Russia" by the Russian president, Vladimir Putin.
+Previously in 1977 he was honored by the parliament of Tuva with the award "Scientist of Honour of the Republic of Tuva."
+The Russian State Museum for Oriental Art has recently named Vainshtein's monographs a "golden discovery" for the Russian ethnology, especially his aforementioned book The History of Folk Art in Tuva, a work that is not only important for Tuvan science but also for the history of art of many other peoples of Central Asia and South Siberia.